Display Accessibility Tools

 Getting Organized

-Provide a study place.
-Have the following materials readily available: graph paper and notebook paper, ruler with both metric and standard units, calculator (graphing calculator is preferred), dictionary.
+• Provide a study place.
+Have the following materials readily available: graph paper and notebook paper, ruler with both metric and standard units, calculator (graphing calculator is preferred).

-Help your children develop a system for writing down assignments, as well as keeping track of progress.
-Some schools provide student planners or assignment sheets, but that does not mean children use them consistently.
+• Help your children develop a system for writing down assignments, as well as keeping track of progress.
+Some schools provide student planners or assignment sheets online, but that does not mean children use them consistently.
 Check to make sure that they are being used consistently and appropriately.

 Doing More Math at Home

 Two important goals for all students are that 1) they learn to value mathematics and 2) they become confident in their ability to do mathematics.
-Parents can help children develop a "can do" disposition toward math, by nurturing their children's natural curiosity and providing support and encouragement.
-The following ideas were taken from the Administrative Notebook for Middle School Mathematics, Plano Independent School District, Plano, Texas.
+Parents can help children develop a "can do" disposition toward mathematics, by nurturing their children's natural curiosity and providing support and encouragement.
+The following ideas are suggestions:

 • talk about how you use math at work or in the home